 Death

 Gordon died “some years” after his sons were killed.[1]
 In 1752 the estate was sold to George Gordon, 3rd Earl of Aberdeen for £17,000.
-Writing in the mid-twentieth century, historian Cosmo Alexander Gordon attributes the sale to Gordon’s widow, Elizabeth, and his youngest son, adding that she also received 200 guineas to buy a gown in recompense for relinquishing her life rent entitlement.[4]
-Other historians, such as Christopher Dingwall, indicate the transaction was made by the baillie with his surviving son.[12]
+Writing in the mid-twentieth century, the historian Cosmo Alexander Gordon attributes the sale to Gordon’s youngest son and the widowed Elizabeth, adding that she also received 200 guineas to buy a gown in recompense for relinquishing her life rent entitlement.[4]
+Other historians, such as Christopher Dingwall, suggest that the transaction was made by the baillie with his surviving son.[12]

 Notes